 The Canadian Rockies offers classic train rides, mountain drives and wildlife tours.
 On the east coast of Canada, French-speaking Québec is spectacular, combining pristine wilderness with the charming cities of n Montréal and Québec City.

 In Africa, August is a good time for Big Five spotting.
-In Kenya the wildebeest migration is in full flow, while South Africa’s Kruger basks in temperatures of around 27°C. Namibia is dry in August, and around 23C, which makes it perfect for a walking safari.
+In Kenya the wildebeest migration is in full flow, while South Africa’s Kruger basks in temperatures of around 27°C. Namibia is dry in August, and around 23ºC, which makes it perfect for a walking safari.
 Or try your luck spotting whales off the coast of Mozambique (26°C).

 Last updated: 13 July 2016